rfhb/emamds/en/documents/product-information/mozobil-epar-product-information_en.md

 | Very common                                          | Injection and infusion site reactions                |
 | Common                                               | Fatigue, malaise                                     |

-* The frequency of allergic reactions presented is based on adverse reactions that occurred in the oncology studies (679 patients).
-Events included one or more of the following: urticaria (n = 2), periorbital swelling (n = 2), dyspnoea (n = 1) or hypoxia (n = 1).
-These events were generally mild or moderate and occurred within approximately 30 min after Mozobil administration.

-** From post-marketing experience

 The adverse reactions reported in patients with lymphoma and multiple myeloma who received Mozobil in the controlled Phase III studies and uncontrolled studies, including a Phase II study of Mozobil as monotherapy for haematopoietic stem cell mobilisation, are similar.
 No significant differences in the incidence of adverse reactions were observed for oncology patients by disease, age, or gender.

 ## Description of selected adverse reactions